-(ii) Preference Shares
+(n) Preference Shares

 The Company issued 2,000,000 7% Non-Convertible, Non-Cumulative Non-Participating Redeemable Preference Shares ("Preference shares") of ₹10 each fully paid-up at par value on 20 December 2016.
 The holders of preference shares were entitled for fixed dividends and do not have share in profits.
 In the event of winding up of the Company, the preference shares rank, as regards repayment of capital and arrears of dividend, whether declared or not, up to the commencement of the winding up, in priority to the equity shares.
-In accordance with the terms of the Investment Agreement, between the Company and Palred Technology Services Private Limited ('PTS'), the Preference share have been redeemed during the current year.
-Preference shares are classified under Borrowings in accordance with applicable provisions of Ind AS 32 Financial Instruments: Presentation.
+In accordance with the terms of the Investment Agreement, between the Company an Palred Technology Services Private Limited (PTS), the Preference share were redeemed during the previous year.

-(c) Shares held by holding company
+(c) Shares held by Holding Company